Hair Food Review: Is Plant-Based Shampoo Better?

 Hair Food ingredients

-The ingredients in Hair Food Coconut Milk & Nourishing Chai Spice are shown above.
-The product does have coconut, but doesn’t appear to have any chai.
+The ingredients in Hair Food Coconut Milk & Chai Spice Shampoo are shown above.

-Salicylic acid is an effective exfoliator and was shown to have anti-dandruff properties in a clinical trial.
+Salicylic acid is an exfoliator, and was also shown to have anti-dandruff properties in a clinical trial.

 Glycerin was found to have a hair conditioning effect in a 2019 medical review.